> Louis Killen > Songs > The Bonny Hoose o' Airlie

 Many attempts have been made to ascribe historical events and figures to ballads as has been mentioned elsewhere in this text.
 Normally the links are tenuous, but in this case the origins are based on fact. !n 1640 the Convention of Estates granted a “commission of fire and sword” to Archibald Campbell the 8th Earl of Argyll against the Earl of Airlie and other adherents of Charles I. They were harsh and brutal times and yet Argyll's actions seem to have offended to such an extend that he was obliged to obtain an “Act of Ratificatioune & Exoeneratioune” to absolve himself from blame.
 The ballad takes liberties with the historical fact (it is doubtful whether Argyll was there in person).
 Lady Ogilvie is the Earl of Airlie's daughter-in-law.
 Airlie had left Airlie Castle (part of the old castle stands within the grounds of the modern mansion which bears its name about 5 miles SW of Kirriemuir) in the hands of his son.
 Reputedly Argyll raised five thousand men and on hearing this Lord Ogilvie fled for safety.
 The numbers and names vary from version to version.

-Jon Boden sang The Bonny Hoise of Airlie as the August 28, 2010 entry of his project A Folk Song a Day.
+Jon Boden sang The Bonny House of Airlie as the 28 August 2010 entry of his project A Folk Song a Day.
+He gave Louis Killen as his source.

 Lyrics